opencog/generate/README.md

 cycles in it (cycles are intractable for depth-first aggregation).

 It's missing various key features; these come next in the design.
-So far, nothing is done to cope with combinatoric explosion.
+This includes work on weighted/ranked selection, random selection, and some efforts to mitigate combinatoric explosion.
 More sophisticated algos are possible, but these remain uncontemplated.

 ## Building & testing